London Knife Crime Statistics: What Are Your Chances of Getting Stabbed in London?

 When comparing safety between Glasgow and London, the data reveals distinct differences.
 Glasgow has a lower crime index at 45.11 compared to London’s 54.47, indicating a relatively safer environment.
 However, London reports a higher Safety Scale at 45.53, contrasting Glasgow’s 54.89.
 London experiences fewer worries about home break-ins (47.89% compared to Glasgow’s 37.96%), car theft (43.92% compared to Glasgow’s 30.39%), and theft from cars (50.59% compared to Glasgow’s 37.46%).

-Conversely, Glasgow boasts higher safety perceptions for walking alone during daylight (69.74%) compared to London (64.37%).
+Conversely, Glasgow boasts higher safety perceptions for walking alone during daylight (69.74%) than London (64.37%).
 However, London faces greater concerns regarding safety during nighttime strolls, with only 38.31% feeling safe, while Glasgow records a moderate safety level at 41.95%.
 Both cities encounter moderate to high levels of worries related to assaults, drug-related problems, and violence, underscoring ongoing challenges in urban safety management.

 How did Glasgow reduce knife crime?